 As part of the completion of the Feasibility Study along with environmental impact assessments, a reclamation program was developed for the mining license.
-A total cost of \$8.2 million has been estimated for the closure of the operation along with a monthly reclamation budget of \$90,000 during the mine life.
+A total cost of \$8.2 million has been estimated for the closure of the operation which will be funded by a monthly reclamation budget of \$90,000 during the mine life.
 Further environmental impact assessments will provide a more detailed analysis of the future costs of compliance with applicable environmental requirements and will also provide a better estimate of the eventual costs of reclamation obligations at the end of the mine life.
 As MRDM has not yet commenced production, the Corporation records the rehabilitation provision based on the percentage of completion of the construction project.
-As at June 30, 2013, the rehabilitation provision has been discounted using a discount rate of 5.25% and an obligation of approximately \$4.4 million has been recorded (December 31, 2012 - \$ 3 million), based on the 80% construction completion at the Project at that time.
+As at September 30, 2013, the rehabilitation provision has been discounted using a discount rate of 5.25% and an obligation of approximately \$4.6 million has been recorded (December 31, 2012 - \$3 million), based on the approximately 90% construction completion at the Project at that time.